Skip to main content

 How often should you complete this checklist?

 Most commercial buildings require monthly checks of critical systems (fire safety equipment, emergency lighting, HVAC filters) and quarterly comprehensive inspections covering all systems.
-Annual inspections should include specialist checks (electrical, plumbing, roofing).
-Seasonal checks before summer and winter help prepare HVAC systems.
+Annual inspections should include specialist checks such as electrical testing to AS/NZS 3760, plumbing backflow prevention testing and roof condition assessments.
+Seasonal checks before summer and winter help prepare HVAC systems and identify weather-related deterioration.

 High-traffic buildings with public access may need weekly checks of common areas, lifts and car parks.
-The frequency depends on building age, occupancy, usage and local building regulations.
+The frequency depends on building age, occupancy type, usage intensity and local building regulations.
+Heritage-listed or older buildings often warrant more frequent structural checks due to the higher risk of deterioration in ageing materials.

 In MapTrack, you can schedule recurring inspections for each building and track completion automatically.
-Set different frequencies for different systems and get alerts when inspections are overdue.
+Set different frequencies for different systems and receive alerts when inspections are overdue, ensuring nothing slips past the scheduled interval.

 Frequently asked questions